Graduate Research Assistantship: Grassland diversity and disturbance ecology

 - Ability to conduct field work.

 - Valid driver’s license.

 - Authorization to study and work in the United States.

 - Research-based master’s degree in relevant field of biological or environmental science.

 - Experience with statistical computing and geographical information systems.

-- Experience with TLS or lidar technology and/or data processing.
+- Experience with mini-rhizotron operation and/or data analysis.

 Interested applicants should submit the following preliminary materials by email to firstname.lastname@example.org: Cover letter/statement of intent, CV or resume including e-mail and telephone information for 2-3 references, unofficial transcripts from all post-secondary schooling, and GRE scores.
 Selected applicants will be invited to interview via phone and prepare official application materials for the University.